MikeLockz/budget-flowr/memory-bank/progress.md

 - Project planning and documentation phase completed.
 - Database infrastructure with versioning support implemented.
 - Test infrastructure established with comprehensive coverage of existing code.
+- Transaction import pipeline largely implemented with UI and services.
+- Dashboard development in progress.
 - Testing strategy implemented to ensure all future features include test coverage.
 - Ready to proceed with core feature development as outlined in the implementation plan.